 If you are keen for a hike, or would like more information on the archaeological and geographical history of the site, the visitors centre across the road is the perfect place to pick a local's brain on the area.

-To the west of the valley where the Seven Sisters Park lies, the cliffs rise again to form Cuckmere Haven.
+To the west of the valley where the Seven Sisters Country Park lies, the cliffs rise again to form Cuckmere Haven.
 Not quite so high as the Seven Sisters, Cuckmere Haven is the most special location because of its name.
 It truly is a haven!
 It is a little harder to find, so use this handy map to help you find your way.
-Cuckmere Haven is favoured by the locals as many tourists don't find their way this far from Beachy Head, so it is lovely and quiet.
+Cuckmere Haven Beach is favoured by the locals as many tourists don't find their way this far from Beachy Head, so it is lovely and quiet.